Mirek33g/Flask-My_Website/README.md

-is my first website built using framework Flask and using framework Bootstrap.
+This is my first website built using framework Flask and using framework Bootstrap.
+You can choose any link and contact me.